alongonen/notes/🎨Excalidraw/gene-perm blocks setup.md

 - draw a binary label y
 - choose a random block consisting of B single cells.
-- choose one primary gene i from the first p primary genes
+- choose one primary gene i from the d primary genes
-- if y=1, replace the column g with the closest column (w.r.t.
-Euclidean norm) from unseen columns
+- if y=1, replace the column i with the closest column (w.r.t.
+Euclidean norm), j, from the unobserved columns
-- otherwise (i.e. if y=0), leave the block intact
-- present the block (w.o. the unseen d-a dimensions).

  ^xkigCJdr

 cells